sp3cia1m4n/hashcat_menu/README.md

 - Automatic hash detection and cracking.
 - Customizable wordlist support.
 - Ability to search for supported hash names.
-- Easy deletion of potfile and opening hash files.
+- Easy deletion of potfile and opening hash files..

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please feel free to create a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature or improvement.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Create a pull request describing your changes.

 ## Credits